BlueJeansAndRain/node-reverse-proxy/README.md

 ------------------

 	Usage: proxima --help
+           proxima [--verbose|--quiet] [--uid=user] [--gid=group]
-           proxima [--verbose|--quiet] [--uid=id] [--gid=id] [--workers=number] [--config=filename]
+                   [--workers=number] [--config=filename]

 	Options:
 	  --help         Display this help text.
-	  --config, -c   Set the configuration file path.  [default: "./proxima.json"] --verbose, -v  Print log messages to stderr.
+	  --verbose, -v  Print log messages to stderr.
 	  --quiet, -q    Do not print log messages to stderr.
-	  --uid, -u      The user ID to use after listeners have been bound.
+	  --uid, -u      User ID to use after listeners have been bound.
-	  --gid, -g      The group ID to use after listeners have been bound.
+	  --gid, -g      Group ID to use after listeners have been bound.
-	  --workers, -w  The number of worker processes to spawn.
+	  --workers, -w  How many worker processes to spawn.
+	  --config, -c   Set the configuration file path.                  [default: "./proxima.json"]

 Configuration File
 ------------------